How Plastic Pellets Are Made: Process, Equipment & Pelletizing Lines

 Stage 8 – Classification and Quality Screening

-A vibrating classifier screen separates pellets by size, removing fines (undersized particles from startup or blade wear) and oversized pellets (clumped or irregular pieces from production instabilities).
+A vibrating classifier screen separates pellets by size, removing fines from startup or blade wear and oversized pellets caused by clumping or production instability.

 Stage 9 – Packaging and Storage

-Screened, cooled pellets are conveyed to a bagging station and packed — typically in 25 kg woven polypropylene bags or 500–1,000 kg bulk bags (FIBCs) — for sale or internal use.
+Screened, cooled pellets are conveyed to a bagging station and packed – typically in 25 kg woven polypropylene bags or 500-1,000 kg bulk bags (FIBCs) – for sale or internal use.
 Automated bagging and palletizing systems are standard on higher-capacity lines.
-For recycled pellet quality classification and market grade standards, see Plastics Recyclers Europe.
+For recycled pellet projects, final pellet value depends on polymer purity, moisture control, color consistency, odor level, and how well the upstream washing and filtration stages remove contamination.

 Plastic Pelletizing Line in Operation